 Where we stay

-We spend 3 nights in the mountains in charming huts huts and 5 nights in a mix of welcoming 3* and 4* hotels.
+We spend 2 nights in the mountains in charming hut and 6 nights in welcoming hotels.
 The quality of Austrian hotels continues to impress us.
-For those nights in the mountains, the huts are at a good standard and relatively accessible.
+The Austrian huts offer hearty food and a memorable night spent in the impressive mountain landscapes.

 Comfy